 Everyone entering the building will be required to wear a mask.
 A fresh hospital/clinic-issued medical mask will be offered.
 For information about masks, see How to Safely Wear a Face Mask on the Dartmouth-Hitchcock website.

-Effective Thursday, July 29, 2021 the Inpatient department at New London Hospital (NLH) has modified visitor guidelines as follows:
+Effective Tuesday, September 14, 2021 the inpatient department at New London Hospital (NLH) has modified visitor guidelines as follows:

-All inpatients are allowed two visitor’s at a time in their room each day.
+All inpatients are allowed one visitor at in their room each day.